Terms of the Scholarship:

 American Indian Scholarships:

 The service area for the ECU nursing program at the Ada, Durant and Ardmore campuses includes the tribal areas for both the Choctaw and Chickasaw Indian Nations.
 Both tribes have a major commitment to health care in their areas and are experiencing nursing shortages.
 If you are an American Indian, please contact the tribal headquarters for your tribe to receive information about available scholarships.
-There are some scholarships that are local and come directly from tribal funds and others that a national through the Indian Health Service.
+There are some scholarships that are local and come directly from tribal funds and others that are national through the Indian Health Service.
 These scholarships generally cover tuition, books and provide a living stipend for the duration of the program.
 There is generally a requirement to work for a designated Indian facility for one or two years after graduation.

 Oklahoma State Scholarships